RULES & REGULATIONS

 - The Race Committee of the Festival has the right to accept or reject any entry submitted for any reason the Race Committee considers appropriate.

-- In order to be eligible to be a team member a person must be at least 12 years of age as of January 31 of the given year.
+- In order to be eligible to be a team member, a person must be at least 13 years of age as of January 31 of the given year.

 Team Racing Rules

-- Crews must embark and disembark the dragon boats as directed by the Ice Marshall or his/her designate.
+- Crews must embark and disembark the dragon boats as directed by the Ice Marshall or their designate.

 - Crews must race the entire length of the racecourse in their allocated lane.
 A boat that enters an adjacent lane during a race may be disqualified.
 Disqualification will be at the discretion of the Chief Race Official.

-- A boat will have completed the race when the nose of their Dragon’s head crosses the finish line between the marker pylons with all crew members in the boat.
+- A boat will have completed the race when the nose of their dragon’s head crosses the finish line between the lane markers (excluding any unattached items such as paddles), with all crew members in the boat.
 In the event the dragon head is not attached to the front of the boat at the finish the bow of the boat crossing the finish line will determine the finish.
+Any boat finishing out of their proper lane may be disqualified.

-- All women teams must have all women paddlers, but may have a male drummer and/or steersperson.
+- Women’s teams must have all female paddlers, but may have a male drummer and/or steersperson.

-- Mixed Teams must race with a minimum of 4 and a maximum of 5 paddlers of each gender excluding the drummer and steersperson.
+- Mixed Teams must race with a minimum of 2 and a maximum of 5 male paddlers excluding the drummer and steersperson.
 The drummer and steersperson may be male or female.

 - Paddlers must use the paddles provided by the Festival.
 The paddles may not be altered in any way.